shenlian8/appium-live-inspector/README.md

 ## :stethoscope: Troubleshooting
 Note that some platforms may have settings that prevent screenshots from being taken, for security reason.
 One such feature is the Android ```FLAG_SECURE``` layout parameter.

-Only the XML format of the page souce is supported now.
+Only the XML format of the page source is supported now.
 If the `useJSONSource` capability is used, the programm can not show the elements.

 At the moment it is only tested with `UiAutomator2` and `XCUITest`
 ## :hammer_and_wrench: Setup